-Conditioned since the Old Testament to “subdue and dominate” nature, the modern psyche is radically alienated from the air, water and soil which underpin life and this is reflected in the rapid shredding of all natural systems in the name of economic development.
-Deep ecology reminds us that the world is not a pyramid with humans on top, but a web.
-We humans are but one strand in that web and as we destroy this web, we destroy the foundations for all complex life including our own.
+Conditioned since the Old Testament to “subdue and dominate” nature, the modern psyche is radically alienated from the air, water, and soil that underpin life, and this is reflected in the rapid shredding of all natural systems in the name of economic development.
+Deep ecology reminds us that the world is not a pyramid with humans on top but a web.
+We, humans, are but one strand in that web, and as we destroy this web, we destroy the foundations for all complex life, including our own.

 While we maintain a self-image created in the matrix of anthropocentric culture, a shrunken and illusory sense of self that doesn't include the air and water and soil, we will experience nature as "outside" our self and fail to recognise that the nature "out there" and the nature "in here" are one and the same.

 In this presentation, I’ll be talking about activism, deep ecology, and how ethnobotanical plants have intersected with and informed both.